suraj-srivastava-17/APT-Hunter/README.md

 Shows a host connecting to indicators that are genuinely tracked by ThreatFox (a Cobalt Strike C2 IP and a Magecart skimming domain, both pulled from abuse.ch's own documentation examples).
 Run with no key to use the offline snapshot, or with --auth-key for a live lookup:

 bash
-# offline snapshot (default, no setup needed)
+# Offline snapshot (default, no setup needed)
 python apt_hunter_india.py sample_logs_threatfox_demo.json

-# live lookup against current ThreatFox data
+# Live lookup against current ThreatFox data
 python apt_hunter_india.py sample_logs_threatfox_demo.json --auth-key YOUR_KEY

 The report's THREATFOX line tells you whether a run used live data or the offline snapshot, so it's always clear which one produced a given result.